 Why Does Hair Type Matter?

-Low porosity hair needs lighter, protein-free products that 1) won’t sit on the hair, building up and causing it to look or feel greasy, and 2) will draw moisture to the hair, especially in humid climates.
+Fine or low porosity hair needs lighter, protein-free, or light protein products that 1) won’t sit on the hair, building up and causing it to look or feel greasy, and 2) will draw moisture to the hair, especially in humid climates.

 By the way… if you’re investigating hair care products and the company or representative is not familiar with the idea of porosity, you can look for other words that will tell you what product would work for you.